Pumpkin Scones with Cinnamon Icing

 Like so many of our scone recipes, these Pumpkin Scones are really easy to make.

-Begin by combining the flour, brown sugar, sugar, baking powder, salt and spices.
-Then cut in the butter until the butter is in tiny clumps throughout the mixture.
+Combine the flour, brown sugar, sugar, baking powder, salt, and spices.
+Then, cut in the butter until the butter is in tiny clumps throughout the mixture.

-In a separate bowl, whisk together the pumpkin, cream, molasses, and vanilla.
-The fold it into the dry crumbs or add it to the food processor and mix just until the dough comes together.
+Whisk together the pumpkin, cream, molasses, and vanilla in a separate bowl.
+Then fold it into the dry crumbs or add it to the food processor and mix just until the dough comes together.

 How to Cut in Butter

-This recipe uses butter, so let’s talk about how to cut butter into pastries so that they’re flaky and tender.
+This recipe uses butter, so let’s talk about cutting butter into pastries so they’re flaky and tender.

 Land O’Lakes has a great article on “How to Cut in Butter.”